Optimal In-Place Suffix Sorting: Suffix Sorting for Integer Alphabets

 Step 3.
 Get all sorted LMS-suffixes:

 Step 4.
 Move the indices of LMS-suffixes in the same bucket to the tail of its bucket and clear other entries:

 \QEDB \end{example}

-\begin{lemma} All LMS-suffixes can be sorted by solving the reduced problem $T_1$ recursively and placed in the tail of their corresponding buckets in $\SA$ using $O(n)$ time and $O(1)$ workspace. \end{lemma} \begin{proof} Each LMS-substring corresponds to a character of $T_1$ and this character is the rank of the LMS-substring from Section \ref{secint:gett1}.
+\begin{lemma} All LMS-suffixes can be sorted by solving the reduced problem $T_1$ recursively and placed in the tail of their corresponding buckets in $\SA$ using $O(n)$ time and $O(1)$ workspace. \end{lemma} \begin{proof} The time and space used in this step are easy to verify.
+We only show the correctness of this step.
+Each character of $T_1$ corresponds to an LMS-substring of $T$ and this character is the rank of the corresponding sorted LMS-substring.
 Hence, the lexicographical order of LMS-suffixes of $T$ is the same as the order of suffixes in $T_1$. \end{proof}